 Verification post migration

-After performing migration using CCMA, you’ll find the migrated server tokens in the cloud apps' configuration, below tab Access tokens imported from Server.
+After performing migration using CCMA, you can find the migrated server tokens in the cloud apps' configuration, below the Access tokens imported from Server tab.

 You can view and configure new links between Confluence and your Github.
 Bitbucket and Gitlab accounts (existing cloud app feature) on the Github, Bitbucket and Gitlab tabs respectively.

-After migration, the migrated pages containing the Markdown macros which are migrated from server should continue to render as expected but the imported macro parameters cannot be edited further.
+After migration, the pages containing the Markdown macros which are migrated from server will continue to render as expected but the imported macro parameters cannot be edited further.

 If you are facing any issue then please contact our Support team for assistance.